 - $200,000 = $12,000

-This is one of the main things you want to look at before deciding what kind of renovations to do.
+Closing costs are one of the main things you want to look at before deciding what kind of renovations to do.
 Combine this with your current principal (if you have one) to calculate how much you can afford to put into your house.

 Regardless of how stacked your bank account is, if doing a renovation means you’re going to be losing money, then it simply doesn’t make sense.
-However, if your house sits on the market for a long time, it may be worth the hit depending on how anxious you are to move.
+However, if your house sits on the market for a long time, it may be worth the hit, depending on how anxious you are to move.

 Other potential closing costs for sellers